 One major culprit: lifting a weight that's too heavy, especially if you're performing barbell back squats, Yuen says.
 You may also be lacking the mobility and/or core strength required for this exercise.

-2. Your Knees Collapse Inward or Track Outward
+2. Letting Your Knees Collapse Inward or Track Outward

 Ideally, your knees should point in the same direction (forward) during the entire movement, Yuen says.
 But if you do your squats in front of a mirror, you may notice your knees starting to cave inward or bow outward, particularly at the bottom of the motion.